janekzimoch/voting_app/README.md

 - [x] using prisma ORM for database interface
 - [x] deploying the web-app to online on vercel

 I could spend more time improving the styling of components but the overall functionality is there and the project is thus finished.
-Learnign objectives acomplished.
+Learnign objectives acomplished